danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0103 (en).md

 "And what about this bubble?"
 Pinkie Pie asked, placing her helmet on the walls of the magical barrier.

-"Vainilla already knows our position, and he’s probably been watching us with magic since the moment we arrived here.
+"Vanilla already knows our position, and he’s probably been watching us with magic since the moment we arrived here.
 If he didn’t take action before, it was because he was cautious about what we might do.
 After observing us enough, he must be sure that we’re not a threat, and he’s decided to take the initiative.
 This barrier will prevent him from continuing to observe us," Twilight explained as her expression grew more serious.

-"So that Vainilla thinks we’re not a threat?
+"So that Vanilla thinks we’re not a threat?
 Well, let him keep thinking that.
 We’ll show him that we’re not just defenseless ponies," Applejack said.
 All the other ponies stood up, emboldened by her words, except Fluttershy, who remained somewhat uncertain in her seat.

 "I agree, Applejack, but it won’t be here where we show him," Twilight said, keeping her calm as she looked at them all.

 "Really?"
 Rainbow Dash replied, looking slightly disappointed.

 "Yes, Rainbow Dash.
-If we fight here, we’ll fall into the scenario that Vainilla must have prepared.
+If we fight here, we’ll fall into the scenario that Vanilla must have prepared.
 Right now, we need to go to a new shelter and prepare."

 "Isn’t that what we’ve already done?"
 Pinkie Pie asked, peeking her head behind Fluttershy.

 "Yes, but now I have a plan," Twilight responded with a smile.
 Seeing the confidence in her princess friend, they all began to calm down.
-"I know how to quickly defeat the Cocatriz Titanicus, and thanks to Rainbow Dash, we know Vainilla is coming this way.
+"I know how to quickly defeat the Cocatriz Titanicus, and thanks to Rainbow Dash, we know Vanilla is coming this way.
 This is a good opportunity to surprise him separately.
 The first thing we need to do is move to a new refuge.
 I’ll use teleportation for that, and I’ll explain the rest when we get there."

 Upon hearing Twilight’s explanation, everyone agreed and began gathering around her, preparing for the teleportation.
 However, Rainbow Dash stayed where she was, watching them with narrowed eyes.
 Twilight could already imagine what her daring friend had in mind, as she too had seen that scenario.